Chaos-Lab-and-Shenanigans/Friend-scream/README.md

 * Creates a user-specified number of **cursed folders** on the desktop.
 * Each folder name ends with a `.` making it harder to delete through normal means.
-* Each folder contains a text file named `amogus.txt` with a message inside.
+* Each folder contains a text file named `amogus.txt` with a message inside.(pretty useless since you can't open folders)
+* Creates a file at the end, named "**Delete-Desktop-Folders.txt**" but it doesn't contain the secret code.
+What does it contain?
+Only one way to find out!
 * Includes a **GUI prompt** for user input.
 * Special code `-143` deletes all previously created cursed folders.